thienandangthanh/OBS-for-CRLB-ISAC/python-port/README.md

 python plotfigure2_tradeoff_region.py
 ```

-## Dependencies

-The project uses the following Python packages:
-- **scipy**: For loading MATLAB `.mat` files and scientific computing
-- **matplotlib**: For creating publication-quality plots and visualizations
-- **numpy**: For numerical array operations and linear algebra

 ## Data Files

 The Python scripts use the same `.mat` data files as the original MATLAB code.
 These files contain pre-computed simulation results and should be copied from the corresponding MATLAB directories: